 Introducing Disaster Recovery as a Service (DRaaS)

 One such option is investing in a third-party service model known as Disaster Recovery as a Service (DRaaS).
 This approach uses disaster recovery software to mirror your data and applications, either on-site or in a cloud-hosting platform, so they are easily available and accessible for data restoration following a disaster.
 In simple terms, this takes the form of a disaster recovery plan tailored to provide you and your organisation with peace of mind by significantly reducing the amount of downtime you experience when an unexpected disaster occurs.
 While it is an investment that deserves careful attention, it usually is administered as a service level agreement that offers pay-as-you-go options.
 Organisations that offer DRaaS services can be a great asset to smaller companies that have limited access to robust IT teams in-house.
-There are various benefits that come with DRaaS, but the most crucial to consider are:-
+There are various benefits that come with DRaaS, but the most crucial to consider are:

 - Rapid recovery: By agreeing on a rapid recovery time objective (RTO) before signing a service user agreement, you guarantee that your business will be backed up and running in a limited period when disaster strikes.